EdJoPaTo/website-stalker-example/systems/starlabs/de/pages-starbook-horizon.md

 ### Linux-first ###

- Designed for modern Linux distributions using Linux 6.2 or later.
+ Turn it on and complete setup yourself, or reinstall from a standard distro ISO.
+No factory password, no vendor driver package, no post-install patches.

-* Ubuntu 24.04 LTS or later
+* Ubuntu 26.04 or later
 * Debian 13 or later
 * Linux Mint 22 or later
 * Fedora current releases